A zero-trust system is a cybersecurity strategy that eliminates implicit trust and continuously verifies every stage of digital interactions.

 However, a comprehensive zero-trust approach should consider users, applications, and infrastructure.

-By taking all of these elements into account, organizations can build a robust ZTNA that truly protects against potential threats.
+By considering all of these elements, organizations can build a robust ZTNA that protects against potential threats.

-To implement a complete zero-trust approach, organizations should first identify their most valuable assets, including sensitive data, applications, and services.
+Organizations should first identify their most valuable assets, including sensitive data, applications, and services, to implement a complete zero-trust approach.

-Access policies should then be created to specify which users are allowed to access which assets, and multi-factor authentication (MFA) should be implemented to verify user identities.
+Access policies should then be created to specify which users can access which assets, and multi-factor authentication (MFA) should be implemented to verify user identities.

 In addition, secure connections should be established between users and the assets they need to access, using tools such as Cloudflare tunnels to encrypt traffic and prevent interception by attackers.